monsees-ryan514/Data-Analyst-Projects/README.md

 This dashboard analyzes which categories of crime are the most significant.

-- Calculated the total number of reported crimes reported from 2020-2023.
+- Calculated the total number of reported crimes from 2020-2023.
 - Identified the top 10 crimes that increased the most during that period.
 - Showed how the top 10 most reported crimes changed over time.

 ## Dashboard 4: When crimes occur

 - Analyzed what day of the week the top 10 crimes occur.
-- Found the time of the day the top 10 crimes occur.
+- Identified peak times the top 10 crimes occur.

 ## Dashboard 5: Where crimes occur

-- mapped the geographical distribution of the top 10 crimes have occurred.
+- Mapped the geographical distribution of the top 10 crimes.

 ### Recommendations based on the data